NextGenIntelligence/trust-coin/README.md

 If double spends occur there is no standard way for resolving the outcome of the double spend.
 Coins that are double spent may be "lost" as parties may choose to reject coins with a double spend in their history.

 This can make spent coins vulnerable to attacks where a previous coin owner can sabatoge the value of the coin by creating a double spend after the fact.
 When choosing to accept or reject double spended coins you should keep such possibilities in mind.
 In general, staying up to date with all published transactions involving a currency you accept is important so that you can fairly and accurately assess the legitimacy of specific transaction messages.
-This behavior will normally be handled by programmed clients, but there is necessarily no strict specification for clients handle this.
+This behavior will normally be handled by programmed clients, but there is necessarily no strict specification for how clients handle this.
 A precise prescription for how clients handle this is not necessary and would make the system vulnerable to manipulation through specific attack vectors.
 Client implementors and people using those clients are responsible to make sure that the client behaves in such a way to protect their interests.

 This is discussed further in the section: "Conflicting transaction messages"